mas-bandwidth/netcode/STANDARD.md

 * If the _encrypted challenge token data_ fails to decrypt, ignore the packet.

-* _additional steps here..._

 * If a client from the packet source address is already connected, ignore the packet.

 * If a client with the client id contained in the encrypted challenge token data is already connected, ignore the packet.

 * If no client slots are available, then the server is full.
 Respond with a _connection denied packet_.

-* A client slot is available.
-Assign the packet IP address and client id to that slot, and set that slot to _
+* Assign the packet IP address and client id to a free client slot, and set that client slot to the _confirmed = false_ state.

+* Respond with a _connection keep-alive_ packet.

+## Server Processing Per-Client Slot

+...